-Wild Azalea Trail is a 19.2 mile moderately trafficked point-to-point trail located near Woodworth, LA that features beautiful wild flowers and is rated as moderate.
+Wild Azalea Trail is a 19.2 mile moderately trafficked point-to-point trail located near Woodworth, Louisiana that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Hiked this trail in mid April.
 Very well marked.
 You can see one blaze from the other.
 Trail is well maintained.
 Saw a couple of other people, but not many.
 Hiked 13 miles the first day and camped then finished it up.
 The first half of the trail is pretty easy.
 The middle has a few ups and downs.
 And the finish is not that bad.